Ek Duuje Ke Liye: Plot

 They meet the next day and Sapna expresses her love for Vasu by kissing his hand.
 The lovers unite and visit the beaches, forts, waterfalls and scenic places of Goa.
 While returning home late at night, Vasu's motorcycle runs out of petrol.
 They pose as a newly married couple and ask for a lift in a car.
 To their shock, Sapna's father is in the car and he takes her home immediately.
 Vasu and Sapna keep meeting each other and fall in love even more.

 One day when Sapna returns from college after meeting Vasu, she finds the lewd bookstore clerk at her home.
 The man has secretly clicked pictures of her and Vasu together and shown them to her parents.
 Burning with rage, Sapna's mother forbids her from seeing Vasu and accompanies her everywhere.
 Heartbroken, Vasu makes a plan and stealthily meets Sapna during her college lunch break.
 They go to a hotel for lunch and Vasu pauses the elevator halfway to spend some time with Sapna.
 He sings a love song for her using his broken Hindi.
 This leads to an amused crowd at the hotel lift listening in.
 They are reprimanded by the guard as they exit.

 Vasu and Sapna's families find out.
 In anger, they lock up Sapna at home and Vasu's father scolds him.
 Despite the opposition, Vasu boldly goes and meets Sapna in her home in the presence of her parents and expresses his love for her.
-Sapna's mother screams and claims that Vasu is ruining their family honor.
+Sapna's mother screams and claims that Vasu is ruining their family's honor.

 Finally, both the families meet and Vasu and Sapna affirm their love for each other.
 Their families agree to allow them to marry on one condition – that they separate from each other for one year without any contact or communication.
 Afterwards, if they still want to be together, they can get married.
 Vasu and Sapna reluctantly agree to the contract.

 Vasu goes to Hyderabad for a job, while Sapna stays behind in Goa.
 During their year of separation, Vasu writes a letter every day to Sapna, in which he expresses his pain and love, but doesn't send it to her because of the contract.
 He learns to speak Hindi fluently from a young widow named Sandhya.
 To drown his pain of separation, he also learns classical dance from Sandhya.